Levintsky/ML-tutorial/DL/CNN.md

 # CNN (with focus on Classification)

+## Basics
+- Activation: always used with BatchNorm

 ## Layer/Operator Design
 - **CoordConv**: Rosanne Liu, Joel Lehman, Piero Molino, Felipe Petroski Such, Eric Frank, Alex Sergeev, Jason Yosinski.
 An intriguing failing of convolutional neural networks and the CoordConv solution.
 NIPS'18
 - Strided-Conv;